‘The Woman King’ takes North American box office throne

 The Viola Davis-led action epic “ The Woman King ” easily conquered the North American box office in its first weekend in theaters, against a crowded market of new releases.
 The film, directed by Gina Prince-Bythewood, surpassed expectations and earned $19 million in ticket sales, according to estimates from Sony on Sunday.

 “The Woman King” was released by Sony and TriStar in 3,765 locations and carries a reported production budget of $50 million, which was co-financed by eOne.
 The film, about the Agojie, the all-female army of the Kingdom of Dahomey in West Africa in the 1800s, got glowing reviews after its debut at the Toronto Film Festival.
 It currently boasts a 94% fresh rating on Rotten Tomatoes.
-And theatrical audiences seem just as enthusiastic, giving it a rare A+ CinemaScore.
-Though $19 million is not a blockbuster debut, it’s a solid start for the adult-skewing warrior epic.
+And theatrical audiences seem just as enthusiastic, giving it a rare A+ CinemaScore suggesting that word of mouth will be strong in the coming weeks.